jimbateson/jamesbateson.co.uk/src/articles/1-year-of-our-accessibility-champions.md

 ### Accessibility onboarding

 Onboarding is an important part of any new computerlovers expereince, we do onboarding sessions to various disciplines across the studio.
 This now includes accessibility.
 This is a great win for us as it allows us to highlight and underline our accessibility culture and commitment from the start.
-The sessions are delivered by different champions each time, which also gives the group more expereince faciliting and talking about accessibility.
+The sessions are delivered by different champions each time, which also gives the group more expereince and confidence faciliting and talking about accessibility.

 ## Organisation and play to people's strengths